amarpan/meet-your-classmates/README.md

 2. To reveal the author of a post, hover over the "Who could it possibly be?" button.

-:three: To see more posts by the same user, click on the revealed username and profile picture.
+3. To see more posts by the same user, click on the revealed username and profile picture.

 </details>